Prepare your English for Travel

 You need to concentrate on speaking as I said before but listening will be even more important for you.

 Practise listening to dialogues, watch movies and Youtube channels.
-They seem difficult at first but they have subtitles, of course, and if you practice step by step every day for a month, for example, you will see this huge improvement in your listening skills.
+They seem difficult at first but you can watch them with subtitles, of course.
+Regular practice can help you improve your listening skills very much. .

-And if you are sure that you will understand what people are telling you, you will be more confident in communication.
-This is your main focus and this is my main advice.
+And ifย you are sure that you will understand what people are telling you, you will beย more confident inย communication.
+This isย the basic principle of communication.

 Great Resources to Use: